Točná Airport

 Točná Airport (ICAO airport code LKTC) is a private domestic airport in Točná, Prague 12 in the Czech Republic.

 The airport opened as a recreational glider airport on March 31, 1946.

 After 1989, the runway was shortened to 550 meters due to disputes with landowners.

 In 2008, the airport was purchased by Ivo Lukačovič, founder of the Czech search engine and portal Seznam.cz The service buildings were rebuilt, the property secured by a fence, a museum and public playground were added, and the runway was lengthened to 870 meters.

 Museum

-In addition to the aeroclub, a historical planes museum is located at Točná Airport.
-However, the museum is opened to public only on selected days during the year or after previous arrangement with the airport operator.
+In addition to the aeroclub, Točná Airport is home to a museum of historical aircraft.
+However, the museum is opened to the public only on selected weekdays or by prior arrangement with the airport operator.
 All planes kept in the museum hangar are airworthy.

 Currently the museum shows following planes: